monfresh/laptop/README.md

 Another highly-recommended way to automatically switch between versions is to add a `.ruby-version` file in your Ruby project with the version number prefixed with `ruby-`, such as `ruby-2.7.2`.
 To test that this works:

 1. `cd` into your Ruby project, such as your Rails app or Jekyll site
+2. First, check to see if the file already exists: `cat .ruby-version`.
+If not, then create it in the next step.
 2. Create a file called `.ruby-version` with `ruby-2.7.2` in it:
     ```shell
     echo 'ruby-2.7.2' >> .ruby-version